WhalleyT/STACEI_old/README.md

 ## Getting Started

-STACEI leverages several pre-existing tools for its analyses.
-As such, the following must alre
 ### Prerequisites

 STACEI leverages several pre-existing tools for its analyses.
 As such, the following must already be installed before using it: